GoogleCloudPlatform/cloud-builders/docker/README.md

 ## Older Versions

-Since Docker CLI changes may not be backward-compatible, we provide tagged versions of this builder for all previously-supported versions:
+Since Docker CLI changes may not be backward-compatible, we provide tagged versions of this builder for these previously-supported versions:

-*   `gcr.io/cloud-builders/docker:1.9.1`
 *   `gcr.io/cloud-builders/docker:1.12.6`
 *   `gcr.io/cloud-builders/docker:17.05` (`:latest`)